New scheme aims to help vulnerable children and looked-after children.

 Alleyn’s offers the bursaries as part of its standard admissions process each year for pupils joining in Years 7 and 12.
 The means assessment is rigorous, and families are asked to provide detailed financial information, which is reviewed during the admissions process.

-An important element of the process includes the Bursar and his team meeting bursary applicants at their homes; this ensures families can find out more about the School and how we help and support bursary pupils in their move to Alleyn's.
+An important element of the process includes the Bursar and Director of Finance meeting bursary applicants at their homes; this ensures families can find out more about the School and how we help and support bursary pupils in their move to Alleyn's.

 Additionally, the School is indebted to other benefactors who have contributed funds invested for bursaries.
 These bursary funds include the WJ Smith Trust and donations from former pupils and parents to enhance bursary provision at the School.
 These donations have been separately invested to generate income providing bursaries for the long term.
-The WJ Smith Trust was established by ballet composer John ‘Jack’ Lanchbery, an alumnus of the School, in memory of his music teacher; it provides bursaries and exhibitions which enable pupils to pursue a course of musical study.
+The WJ Smith Trust was established by ballet composer John ‘Jack’ Lanchbery, an alumnus of the School, in memory of his music teacher; it provides nine bursaries and several exhibitions.

 My Gift to Alleyn's:

 I decided to give from a place of pure gratitude for all the musical support and lessons that I had received...and wanting to make that a possibility for future children at the School.